ResonanceGroup/VOX-UI/cline_docs/progress.md

 - ✅ **VERIFIED**: Core LiveKit functionality working properly
 - ✅ **CONFIRMED**: All major connection issues resolved

+### Phase 4: UI Refinements - RECENTLY COMPLETED ✅

+- ✅ **NEW**: Fixed mic mute button color states (flipped muted/unmuted colors)
+- ✅ **NEW**: Implemented Automatic Gain Control (AGC) for audio level normalization
+- ✅ **NEW**: Added echo cancellation and noise suppression
+- ✅ **NEW**: Documented sphere CSS transition smoothness issues for future work
+- ✅ **VERIFIED**: Core UI functionality working properly with color fixes

+### Phase 4: Audio Level Debugging - RECENTLY COMPLETED ✅

+- ✅ **NEW**: Removed excessive debug output flooding console
+- ✅ **NEW**: Added single-line audio level display that overwrites instead of streaming
+- ✅ **NEW**: Fixed orb switching back to idle state during speech pauses
+- ✅ **NEW**: Preserved audio level updates during agent speaking for better visualization
+- ✅ **VERIFIED**: Audio level monitoring works without console spam

 ## In Progress 🚧

-### Phase 4: UI Refinements - NEW TASK PENDING 🎨
+### Phase 4: UI Refinements - ONGOING 🎨

-- 🚧 Orb status and audio level update animation not working yet
+- 🚧 Orb status and audio level update animations not working yet
 - 🚧 When typing text in chat window, the LLM doesn't appear to get it (does it work when the mic is muted?)
 - 🚧 These will be addressed in a separate task